AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 === Factor to Variable Message <s.b.gbp.factor-to-variable>

 As the factor has been updated, it is now possible to pass messages to neighbouring variables.
-The messages to each neighbouring variables has to be marginalised with respect to all other variables, that is; to find the message to varible $x_i$, margininalise out its own contribution to the aggregated message.
+The messages to each neighbouring variables has to be marginalised with respect to all other variables, that is; to find the message to variable $x_i$, margininalise out its own contribution to the aggregated message.
 This is best described through an example, see @ex.factor-to-variable@gbp-visual-introduction.

 #example(caption: [Factor Message Marginalisation])[
   Consider a factor $f$ connected to 3 variables; $x_1,x_2,x_3$, and we want to compute the message to be passed to variable $x_1$.
 Write the factor out as a Gaussian distribution, see @eq.ex.factor@gbp-visual-introduction: